microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 Before you can start using Purview's Data Quality capability, you need to ensure that the following pre-requisites have been met:

-Step 1: The source data assets have been scanned into the Purview Data Map. - [Review Lab 3: Managing Data Sources](./Lab-03%20-%20Managing%20Data%20Sources.md)
+**Step 1**: The source data assets have been scanned into the Purview Data Map. - [Review Lab 3: Managing Data Sources](./Lab-03%20-%20Managing%20Data%20Sources.md)

-Step 2: The relevant Governance domains have been defined. - [Review Lab 4: Governance Domains and Terms](./Lab-04%20-%20Governance%20Domains%20and%20Terms.md)
+**Step 2**: The relevant Governance domains have been defined. - [Review Lab 4: Governance Domains and Terms](./Lab-04%20-%20Governance%20Domains%20and%20Terms.md)

-Step 3: Data products have been created, linked to the source data assets. - [Review Lab 5: Data Products](./Lab-05%20-%20Data%20Products.md)
+**Step 3**: Data products have been created, linked to the source data assets. - [Review Lab 5: Data Products](./Lab-05%20-%20Data%20Products.md)

-Step 4: Required access has been granted at the Governance domain level:
+**Step 4**: Required access has been granted at the Governance domain level:

 ![Data quality permissions](./assets/DQ-permissions.jpg)

 To assign permissions to a user or group, follow these steps:

 - Under Catalog management in the Purview Studio, select the Governance domains sub-menu.
-- Select the domain that you want to assign permissions to.
+- Select the Governance domain that you want to assign permissions to.
 - Click on the Roles tab.
 - Find the relevant role and click on the Add button.
-- Enter the user or group name and click save.
+- Enter the user or group name and click Save.

 ![Assign Permissions](./assets/add-dq-permissions.jpg)